raichu03/data_mining/README.md

 **1. User Motivations**

-To shed light on user motivations, we utilized a Large Language Model (LLM) to analyze the top 60 posts from July.
+To shed light on user motivations, we analyzed the top 60 posts from July.
 This analysis yielded the following insights:

 - **Frustration** emerged as the most prevalent emotion behind Reddit posts (60 posts).
 - **Help Seeking** followed closely (10 posts).